RUOQIANHUNAG/My_fortfolio/README.md

 ### 🚀 **About Me**
 I'm a **motivated master student** majoring in mathematical statistics,and passionate about **data analysis**
 - 🔭 **Currently research on:** nonparametric local linear estimation for time varying processes.
-- 💡 **Interested in:**  Eager to contribute to innovative projects and collaborate with cross-functional teams that use data to make a measurable impact.

 ### 🛠 **Tech Stack**